Warm and saturated hues lead the new colour trends!

 Here’s a pretty master bedroom scheme we put together recently for a client using this new palette inspiration.
 Almost any of the new hues would be lovely for this room.

-Below are some of the new colour boards we just recieved.
-I can’t tell you how important it is to have a large sized sample when picking a paint colour.
-We have professional size paint samples (11″ x 14″) for the most popular paint colours used and bring them to every colour consultation.
-It really gives confidence when the paint colour needs to be just right – which is basically every time!
+Below are some of the new color boards we just received.
+I can’t tell you how important it is to have a large sized sample when picking a paint color.
+We have professional size paint samples (11″ x 14″) for the most popular paint colors used and bring them to every color consultation.
+It really gives confidence when the paint color needs to be just right – which is basically every time!

 Green is a big player this year…